 A few years ago, I had a complate setup environment for Python data analysis on my Macbook.
 I had Python with python virtual environments (virtualenv), of course, one of my virtualenv has complete data science libraries.
 I used this virtualenv when I want to do data analysis.
 I also had experiences using docker-machine to be more productive and reproducible in analyzing data but it is too heavy on my Laptop so I kept using virtualenv.
 I have heard about Anaconda or conda which is the platform that bundles all data science libraries to one plate, but I never tried yet.
 It is hard for me to move on.

 After I start my PhD study in UQ Australia, I have a new computer in my office and it is Windows.
-I wanted to start working with data using Python on my computer and I tried to remember what steps that I have to do?
-Installing Python, installing PIP, installing virtualenv, installing virtualenv wrapper, installing all data science libraries to one of my virtualenv, and start working.
+I wanted to start working with data using Python in that computer and I tried to remember all steps that I have to do, so I can do data analysis on my office computer: Installing Python, installing PIP, installing virtualenv, installing virtualenv wrapper, installing all data science libraries to one of my virtualenv, and start working!